alexandergall/onie-debian-nix-installer/README.md

    * `holdPackages`. **Optional**.
 A list of package names that will be marked to be held back from upgrading with `apt-mark hold`.
 The default is an empty list.
-   * `postRootFsCreateCmd`. **Optional**.
-A command that is executed after the root file system is created (including installation of Nix).
-The command is executed in a `chroot` environment of the root file system. `postRootFsCreateCmd` must be a derivation that evaluates to a single executable in the Nix store.
-The default is `null` which disables the feature.
+   * `postRootFsCreateCmds`. **Optional**.
+A list of commands that are executed after the root file system is created (including installation of Nix).
+The commands and their closures are copied to the `chroot` environment of the root file system and executed therein.
+Each command must be a derivation that evaluates to a single executable in the Nix store.
+The default is an empty list.
-   * `postRootFsInstallCmd`. **Optional**.
-A command that is executed after the root file system has been installed on the installation target during the ONIE installation.
-The command is executed in a `chroot` environment of the root file system.
-At that stage, the install target's platform type is available from the file `/etc/machine.conf` in the `chroot` environment.
+   * `postRootFsInstallCmds`. **Optional**.
+A list of commands that are executed after the root file system has been installed on the installation target during the ONIE installation.
+The commands and their closures are copied to the `chroot` environment of the root file system when the installer is created.
+When executed during the installation of the image on the install target, the target's platform type is available from the file `/etc/machine.conf` in the `chroot` environment.
 The file is a copy of `machine.conf` from the ONIE install partition.
-It can be sourced as a shell script, which makes the platform available as the `onie_machine` variable.  `postRootFsInstallCmd` must be a derivation that evaluates to a single executable in the Nix store.
-The default is `null` which disable the feature.
+It can be sourced as a shell script, which makes the platform available as the `onie_machine` variable.
+The commands must be a derivations that evaluate to a single executable in the Nix store.
+The default is an empty list.
    * `binaryCaches`. **Optional**.
 A list of binary caches to add to the Nix configuration `/etc/nix/nix.conf` in addition to the standard Nix binary cache.
 Each item in the list must be a set